 The addition of classes offered via contract education, continuing education and community education will require student services to rethink its normal delivery of student services.
 Expanded opportunities for alternate delivery methods will augment the reach to outlying areas.
 The increase in on-line courses and continuation of correspondence instruction and the increase of face to face instruction and student support services of incarcerated students will extend the geographic reach of the campus while requiring student services to improve our communication with students via an effective electronic interface.
 The expansion of diversity via more targeted international and out-of-state student recruitment will require student services to become more accommodating to students with strong cultural and language differences as well as providing showcases for the cultural traditions brought by students with more diversity.
-Local outreach will occur as well with more focus being placed on cash for college at our local schools, outreach events (Discover Lassen College, 8th grade Week, etc..) and expansion of the Kinship workshops to provide help with their Resource Family Approval Guidelines.
+Local outreach will occur as well with more focus being placed on cash for college at our local schools, outreach events (Discover Lassen College, 8th grade Week, etc...) and expansion of the Kinship workshops to provide help with their Resource Family Approval Guidelines.
+The Student Equity Plans calls for increased access to underrepresented groups on campus.
+These groups include: women, Native Americans, and Veterans.
+Students Services will work in conjunction with academics, student equity and other relevant groups to increase access to these unrepresented groups at LCC.